techmet/findfood/README.md

 * User doesn't use both searches simultaneously.
 * Order details means the full details of the restaurant.
 * On initial load the results should be displayed for current location.
-* App should be responsive means when the app the look good on all devices (desktops, tablets, and phones).
+* App should be responsive means the app should look good on all devices (desktops, tablets, and phones).

 ### Development